-Upon receipt of this command, the WD177X-00 issues one stepping pulse in the direction towards track 0.
-If the U flag is on, the Track Register is decremented by one.
-After delay determined by the r_1,r_0 field, a verification takes place if the V flag is on.
-The h bit allows the Motor On option at the start of the command.
-An interrupt is generated at the completion of the command.
+Upon receipt of this command, the WD1772 issues one stepping pulse in the direction towards track 0.
+If the u flag is on, the Track Register is decremented by one.
+After delay determine by the rate (r1, r0) field, verification takes place if the v flag is on.
+The h bit allows the Motor On option at the start of the command, An Interrupt is generated at the completion of the command.